Center for Corporate Climate Leadership

 Can organizations apply on their own behalf?

-Yes, as long as the applicant meets the award criteria eligibility requirements, and the third party meets the following requirements:
+Yes, as long as the applicant meets the award criteria eligibility requirements, and for organizational and individual leadership categories, their respective third-party references meet the following requirements:

 How will the applications be judged?

 Climate Leadership Awards Dinner

 When and where will the Climate Leadership Awards Dinner take place?

 What is the Climate Leadership Conference?

 Who may attend the awards and conference?

 The conference is open to the public.
 Conference attendees, award winners, and special guests are encouraged to attend the awards dinner during the conference.
 Registration for the conference and awards dinner are required.

 Will there be multiple winners in each award category?